Hyes-Suh/representation/Intersek/README.md

 ## README

-Repository for codes related to political inequality and representation
+Repository for codes related to political inequality and intersectional categories